Deploying virtual desktops to VMs using the Citrix Virtual Apps and Desktops Setup Wizard

 - Manager custom attributes

 - Set custom attribute

-The wizard provisions diskless VMs if the vDisk is in Standard Image mode and cache is set as cache on the server.
-If the cache is server-side, Provisioning Services does not automatically boot the provisioned VMs.
+The wizard provisions diskless VMs if the virtual disk is in standard image mode and cache is set as cache on the server.
+If the cache is server-side, Citrix Provisioning does not automatically boot the provisioned VMs.

-The wizard provisions VMs with write cache drives (the default size is 6 GB and the default type is dynamic), if the vDisk is in Standard Image mode and cache is set as cache on the local hard disk.
-To format the write cache drive, the wizard automatically boots the VMs in Standard Image mode with the cache on the server.
-After formatting completes, VMs are automatically shut down, then XenDesktop can boot the VMs as necessary.
+The wizard provisions VMs with write cache drives (the default size is 6 GB and the default type is dynamic).
+If the virtual disk is in standard image mode and cache is set as cache on the local hard disk.
+To format the write cache drive, the wizard automatically boots the VMs in standard image mode with the cache on the server.
+After formatting completes, VMs are automatically shut down, then Citrix Virtual Apps and Desktops can boot the VMs as necessary.

-If the write cache is stored on hypervisor local storage, configuring deployment through the XenDesktop Setup wizard varies depending on your hypervisor:
+If the write cache is stored on hypervisor local storage, configuring deployment through the Citrix Virtual Apps and Desktops Setup wizard varies depending on your hypervisor.

-- On ESX, you cannot use the XenDesktop Setup Wizard to provision VMs if you are using hypervisor local storage.
+On ESX and Hyper-v, you cannot use the Citrix Virtual Apps and Desktops Setup Wizard to provision VMs if you are using hypervisor local storage.

-VMs provisioned through the XenDesktop Setup Wizard have new disks created and attached for local Provisioning Services write cache use.
+VMs provisioned through the Citrix Virtual Apps and Desktops Setup Wizard have new disks created and attached for local provisioning write cache use.
 The default virtual disk types created are:

-- "Fixed" or "dynamic" depending upon the storage repository used in XenServer
+- “Fixed” or “dynamic” depending upon the storage repository used in Citrix Hypervisors

 - “Dynamic” for SCVMM 2012 SP1